-The SA work will be undertaken by the same Consultants (Arcadis Consulting UK (Ltd), formally Hyder Consulting Ltd) who undertook the Core Strategy SA/SEA.
-The SA Scoping report was available for consultation for a six week period in parallel with this Issues and Options document.
-The full SA report is now available for consultation alongside this Regulation Publication document.
+The SA work has been undertaken by the same Consultants (Arcadis Consulting UK (Ltd), formally Hyder Consulting Ltd) who undertook the Core Strategy SA/SEA.
+The SA Scoping report was available for consultation for a six week period in parallel with the Issues and Options document.
+The full SA report was available for consultation alongside the Regulation 19 Publication HED DPD.
+Following this consultation, minor amendments were made and the final version of the SA and HRA are now complete.